 Of all the resort restaurants at Walt Disney World, I had to go with Beaches & Cream Soda Shop at Disney’s Beach Club Resort as my top pick for teens.

-Granted, the atmosphere is a little vintage despite its makeover from several months ago, but the burgers and fries menu coupled with the incredible selection of ice cream concoctions make this little hideaway an experience your teens will get into.
+Granted, the atmosphere is a little vintage despite its recent makeover, but the burgers and fries menu coupled with the incredible selection of ice cream concoctions make this little hideaway an experience your teens will get into.

 And let’s be honest, what group of teens wouldn’t love to push their limits with the Kitchen Sink?